dkirkby/babeldix/README.rst

 * Your impressions of the advantages and disadvantages of the language.
 * Your notes on how you solved each challenge.

+Create a github repo for your challenge code.
+Put the code for each language into its own directory.

 ----------------
 Challenge Format
 ----------------